ibrahimzafar/Inverted-Index/README.md

 ## About this Repository
-A basic Inverted Index is constructed on a corpus of HTML files.
+A basic Inverted Index is constructed on a corpus of HTML files. <br>
-The performance of 4 ranking functions are benchmarked against human expert judgements, using 10 queries.
+The performance of 4 ranking functions are benchmarked against human expert judgements, using 10 queries. <br>
 The ranking functions include:
 ##### TF-IDF
 ##### Okapi-TF